 The way to benefit from compounding interest as an investor is to add funds to your portfolio periodically and to re-invest investment income such as dividend and coupon payments.

 An excellent way to potentially benefit from the power of compound interest is to use our automated crypto savings platform.
-It enables you to add the cryptocurrencies bitcoin (BTC) and ether (ETH) to your investment portfolio at regular intervals in a fully-automated fashion by connecting your bank account to the platform.
+It enables you to add bitcoin to your investment portfolio at regular intervals in a fully-automated fashion by connecting your bank account to the platform.